hoangsonww/Learning-Management-System-Fullstack/README.md

 Feel free to explore the platform, create an account, and test out the features.

-However, please note that our backend server may spin down due to inactivity, so you may experience delays in loading data initially.
+> **Note:** Our backend server may spin down due to inactivity, so you may experience delays in loading data initially as the backend is hosted on the free tier of Render.
 If you encounter any issues, please let me know.

 ## Detailed Project Information: